 In addition to the above reasons:

-In order to help you qualify for a home refinance loan, follow Bills 5 steps:
+In order to help you qualify for a home refinance loan at the best rates possible, follow Bills 5 steps:

 In order to qualify for a home refinance loan you will need to show that you have good stable income, a good payment record and equity in your property.
 Before you start shopping around, prepare yourself by creating and maintain a budget.
 Use Bills.com personal budget guide to get you started or refine you budget process.